NYPL/digarch/tools/kryoflux.md

 * Green blocks indicate a track is decoded.
 * Orange blocks indicate a track is decoded and has been modified.
 The disk has been written to more than once.
 * Grey blocks indicate an unknown sector format or an unformatted disk.
 * Red blocks indicate a track is decoded with errors.
-Kyroflux will retry the track the number of times indicated in settings.
+Kryoflux will retry the track the number of times indicated in settings.
 * Yellow blocks indicate a track is decoded with warnings.
 Change sector size until the result is green or orange.
 * Point to a track to get information about the result.
 The result will output in the status line.
 * The right section of the GUI window displays visualizations of stream files as they are written.